 Corneal transplantation can be done using general anesthesia or local anesthesia plus IV sedation.

 Topical antibiotics are used for several weeks postoperatively and topical corticosteroids for several months.
 To protect the eye from inadvertent trauma after transplantation, the patient wears shields, glasses, or sunglasses.
 If transplantation involves the full thickness of the cornea (as in penetrating keratoplasty, or PKP), achievement of full visual potential may take up to 18 mo because of changing refraction with wound healing and after suture removal.
-If only the endothelium is replaced (as in Descemet stripping endothelial keratoplasty, or DSEK), achievement of full visual potential usually occurs by 6 mo.
+Only the corneal endothelium needs to be transplanted in diseases where the corneal stroma is clear, has a smooth stromal surface with a regular curvature, and only the corneal endothelium is not functioning well (eg, Fuchs dystrophy, bullous keratopathy resulting from cataract surgery).
+In corneal endothelium transplantation (Descemet stripping endothelial keratoplasty, or DSEK), achievement of full visual potential usually occurs by 6 mo.
 In many patients, earlier and better vision is attained by wearing a rigid contact lens over the corneal transplant.

 Complications include the following: